Unleash Your Adventure: 5 Kickass Bordeaux Experiences

 Picnic in the Jardin Public

-Just like an arrow from the Grand Theatre in the north down to the Place de la Victoire, the Rue Sainte-Catherine is the longest pedestrian zone in Europe.
+Like an arrow from the Grand Theatre in the north down to the Place de la Victoire, the Rue Sainte-Catherine is Europe’s most extended pedestrian zone.
 This is not for you: the street is always bustling with activity.
-In February and July, sales will go up again, although provisional stands will be set up on the street.
+In February and July, sales will increase again, although provisional stands will be set up on the street.

 The upper part of the street has all the usual international brands, while the lower you go, the younger and bohemian the street becomes.
-Rue Saint Catherine, 1.2 kilometers long, is the longest pedestrian area in Europe.
-It runs from the Grand Theatre on Place de la Comedie to the thermo column on Place de la Victorie.
+Rue Saint Catherine, 1.2 kilometers long, is Europe’s most extended pedestrian area.
+It runs from the Grand Theatre on Place de la Comedie to the Thermo column on Place de la Victoria.

 Try Some Oysters

-It wasn’t just grapes that had been growing here in Bordeaux since Roman times; Back then wild oysters grew in the Arcachon Basin.
+It wasn’t just grapes that had grown here in Bordeaux since Roman times; Back then, wild oysters grew in the Arcachon Basin.
 Although only a fraction of France’s annual oyster production comes from the Arcachon Basin, 60% of the oysters eaten in France come from the 350 oyster farms here.

-All farmers are small farmers and the oysters are not sold or exported to supermarkets.
+All farmers are small, and the oysters are not sold or exported to supermarkets.
 And the fact that the oysters are sold directly to people and restaurants keeps their costs down.
-You can visit many of the farms that sell their oysters fresh so you can sip on a small terrace right there.
+You can visit many farms selling fresh oysters so you can sip on a small terrace there.